blex-max/expos/docs/usage.md

              [--background-sample PATH]...
              VCF REF ALN

+...

 Positional arguments:
   VCF                           input VCF/BCF of variants to annotate REF                           indexed reference genome FASTA ALN                           indexed alignment (BAM/CRAM) of the sample

 Optional arguments:
-  -h, --help          shows help message and exits
-  -v, --version       prints version information and exits --seed SEED         random seed for the Monte-Carlo simulation [default: 24601] --flank SIZE        Size of reference sequence flanks to retrieve from
+  -h, --help                    shows help message and exits -v, --version                 prints version information and exits --seed SEED                   random seed for the Monte-Carlo simulation [default: 24601] --flank SIZE                  Size of reference sequence flanks to retrieve from
                                 either side of variant, for use in calcuating reference complexity.
-It is only necessary to modify from the default value if low complexity windows more distant from variant loci are likely to correlate with artefacts given the sequencing protocol. [default: 250] --max-frag-len LEN  Upper bound on fragment size for a fragment to be included in analysis.
+It is only necessary to modify from the default value if low complexity windows more distant from variant loci are likley to correlate with artefacts given the sequencing protocol. [default: 250] --max-frag-len LEN            Upper bound on fragment size for a fragment to be included in analysis.
 Useful to avoid confounding template TJAC statistic with ambiguously mapped
-                      fragments with improbable length. [default: 2000] -q, --quiet         suppress per-record warnings to stderr --skip-filtered     only analyse records where FILTER is PASS or . (unset) -b, --background-sample PATH
-                      additional indexed alignment file/s from which to merge data into Monte-Carlo background.
-Supporting
+                                fragments with improbable length. [default: 2000] -q, --quiet                   suppress per-record warnings to stderr --skip-filtered               Only analyse records where FILTER is PASS or . (unset) -b, --background-sample PATH  additional indexed alignment file/s from which to merge data into Monte-Carlo background.
-                      reads are always taken from the primary ALN only.
+                                Supporting reads are always taken from the primary ALN only. [default: {}] [may be repeated]
 ```

 `VCF` may be `-` to read from stdin.
 The reference FASTA and